mchmarny/ab-test-demo/README.md

 ## Setup

-> Throughout this sample I'm going to be using pre-build images of a demo application.
-These images are publicly accessible, but, if you want to build your own versions from this repository you can do so using the [bin/build-images](bin/build-images) script.
+> Throughout this sample I'm going to be using pre-build image of a demo application.
+This image is publicly accessible.
+If you prefer, you can build your own images from this repository using the [bin/build-images](bin/build-images) script.
 As with any script, review it before executing it.

 ## Version "A"